 - iii.
 The Zoning Administrator may modify these screening standards in the following circumstances: - 1.
 Innovative landscaping or architectural design is employed on the building site to achieve an equivalent screening or buffering effect. - 2.
-The required screening would be ineffective due to the proposed topography of the site and/or the location of improvements on the site. - (4) Structured parking is not permitted on the first floor of any building frontage abutting North Main Street, or any building frontage abutting Turner Street NW within 150 feet of the intersection of North Main Street and Turner Street NW.
-All structured parking located on the ground floor on these frontages shall be screened behind usable interior space measuring a minimum of 30 feet in depth.

-- (5) Structured parking visible from a street shall be screened as follows - i.
+The required screening would be ineffective due to the proposed topography of the site and/or the location of improvements on the site. - (4) Structured parking is not permitted on the ground floor of any building frontage abutting North Main Street, or any building frontage abutting Turner Street NW within 150 feet of the intersection of North Main Street and Turner Street NW.
+All structured parking located on the ground floor of these frontages shall be screened behind usable interior space measuring a minimum of 30 feet in depth and 20 feet in width.
+Individual spaces shall be furnished with water, sewer, and electrical service, or such services shall be stubbed into each individual space to facilitate future connection.
+A minimum of one ground floor frontage space per structure shall be designed with exhaust and ventilation systems suitable to support a restaurant use. - (5) Structured parking visible from a street shall be screened as follows - i.
 On the ground floor of a building façade, where indoor usable space, ingress/egress points, and/or mechanical equipment are not present, pedestrian-scale interest and activity shall be created using at least three design or architectural elements such as awnings, overhangs, decorative screens, grills, louvers, green walls, public art installations, or similar features. - ii.
 Parking structures shall be designed to ensure that vehicles parked on all levels of the structure, as well as all interior lighting, are effectively screened by a wall or panel measuring a minimum of four feet in height measured from the finished surface of the parking level. - iii.
 Façades shall incorporate vertical and horizontal expressions that resemble the patterns and architecture of other buildings within a multi-building development, including use of similar materials and a similar pattern of fenestration openings.
 Any openings shall be screened using decorative elements such as grillwork, louvers, green walls, public art installations, or similar features that occupy a minimum of 5025% of the area of the opening.
-This standard shall also apply to freestanding parking structures that are not within a multi-building development, in which case the façade shall incorporate the patterns and architecture of adjacent or surrounding buildings. - iv.
+This standard shall also apply to freestanding parking structures that are not within a multi-building development, in which case the façade shall incorporate the patterns and architecture of adjacent or surrounding buildings.

+iv.
 For parking structures that include rooftop open-air parking, a parapet wall a minimum of four feet in height measured from the surface of the roof is required.